TissueMAPS/TissueMAPS/README.rst

 Since Jterator is written in Python, we recommend following `PEP 0008 -- Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_ for module and function names.
 Therefore, we use short *all-lowercase* names for Jterator modules with *underscores* separating words if necessary, e.g. ``modulename`` or ``long_module_name``.
 See `naming conventions <https://www.python.org/dev/peps/pep-0008/#prescriptive-naming-conventions>`_.
 In the case of Python, a jterator module is simply a Python module that contains a function with the same name as the module.
-This approach also works for `Matlab function files <http://ch.mathworks.com/help/matlab/matlab_prog/create-functions-in-files.html>`_ and `R scripts <https://cran.r-project.org/doc/contrib/Lemon-kickstart/kr_scrpt.html>`_.
+This approach also works for `Matlab function files <http://ch.mathworks.com/help/matlab/matlab_prog/create-functions-in-files.html>`_ as well as `R scripts <https://cran.r-project.org/doc/contrib/Lemon-kickstart/kr_scrpt.html>`_.

 .. _module-outut: